Castaway 2007: Alister 'Big Al' Cooling

 Alister 'Big Al' Cooling - (finished 6th) - 24, from Leeds describes himself as a science fiction fan writer.
 A self-confessed couch potato, Al jokingly lists his friends to be the TV, the computer and the Hi-Fi.
 Al claimed his reason for going on the Island was to prove larger people can do what everyone else can.
 Big Al became the tenth Castaway to be voted off the island on 22 May receiving the fewest votes from viewers to keep him on the island.

 Catherine 'Cathy' Ball

 Catherine 'Cathy' Ball - (finished 4th) - 27, from Nuneaton, is a PhD student.
 She describes herself as an intellectual and is a speaker of five languages - English, German, French, Spanish and Thai.
 Cathy also stated that, "I'd like to get away from life as we know it; to challenge myself.
 To refresh my love of life and of other people".
-Catherine was the fourteenth Castaway to arrive on the island, joining Jason on day 15 on 'Banishment Beach' before being introduced to the other Castaway's back on the main island.
+Catherine was the fourteenth Castaway to arrive on the island, joining Jason on day 15 on 'Banishment Beach' before being introduced to the other Castaways back on the main island.
 Cathy made it to the grand final on 27 May and finished fourth.